kaidez/kaidez.com/_drafts/2014-09-12-revlon-pro-brands.md

 This is not to say that Sublime can't do any of these things, because it can.
 It's just that these features come pre-installed into Atom: as packages but pre-installed nonetheless.

-Installing these features as packages is key to Atom's design.
-By installing them as packages, Atom takes on a modularized architecture, making it easy to configure and adjust the editor's architecture if needed.
+That these features are installed as packages is key to Atom's design.
+Atom adopts a modularized architecture as a result, making it easy to configure and adjust the architecture if needed.

 This highly configurable setup is mostly thanks to Atom's deep Node integration.
 Peek at most of Atom's pre-installed plugins and you'll see a basic Node architectural pattern...if you're a regular Node hacker then adding Atom to your toolkit is close to a no-brainer.